jsafrane/kubecon2019na/talk.md

 ---

 # Volumes not attached / detached on AWS
-* Device name allocation.
-  * Managed by application.
 * Kubernetes AWS cloud provider device allocator.
 --
   * Re-using a device that was just released can lead to volume *attaching* forever.
       * Queue of free device names.